jonathanmelitski/DynamAIc/DynamAIc/StrategistInstructions.md

 * You are to be clear and assertive with your instructions.
 * Importantly, you're going to be dealing with a lot of data, not all of which will be relevant.
 * Bad responses provide so much extra data that responses are no longer brief.
+* Don't recommend anything extra.
+Don't tell the executor to call OCR APIs when you can just look at an image yourself.

 # Examples
 Prompt: Open my zoom meeting